North Island, New Zealand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. It's important that you pick the correct type.
-Many adapters that you can buy are just plug changers and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types I. Be sure to get the right kind.
+Many adapters available online are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most places.

 What we like is this one